 What’s the purchase commitment for Power BI Embedded?

 Customers may change their usage on an hourly basis.
-There is no monthly or annual commitment for the Power BI Embedded service.
+There's no monthly or annual commitment for the Power BI Embedded service.

 How does the usage of Power BI Embedded show up on my bill?

 Power BI Embedded bills on a predictable hourly rate based on the type of node(s) deployed.
-As long as your resource is active, you are billed even if there is no usage.
-To stop being billed, you need to pause your resource actively.
+You are billed as long as your resource is active, even if there's no usage.
+You need to pause your resource to stop billing.

 Who needs a Power BI Pro license for Power BI Embedded and why?

-Because Power BI Embedded allows the use of the Power BI portal for managing and validating embedded content, the Power BI Pro license is required to authenticate the App inside PowerBI.com to get access to the reports in the right repositories.
+Because Power BI Embedded allows Power BI portal use for managing and validating embedded content, the Power BI Pro license is required to authenticate the app inside PowerBI.com to get access to the reports in the right repositories.